ClimateNeRF: Extreme Weather Synthesis in Neural Radiance Field: Experiments

 \paragraph{User Study} We perform a user study to validate our approach quantitatively.
 Users are asked to watch pairs of synthesized images or videos of the same scene and pick the one with higher realism.
 37 users participated in the study, and in total, we collected 2664 pairs of comparisons.
 Results are reported in Fig.~\ref{tab:user}.
 ClimateNeRF has consistently been favored among all video simulation comparisons thanks to its high realism and view consistency.
 Single image comparison does not consider view consistency.
 In this case, ClimateNeRF still outperforms most baselines except diffusion models on flooding, which also produces realistic water reflectances.
 Users find diffusion models tend to produce more reflective water surfaces and diverse ripples.

-\paragraph{Controllability} One unique advantage of ClimateNeRF is its controllability.
+\paragraph{Controllability.} One unique advantage of ClimateNeRF is its controllability.
 Fig.~\ref{tab:4_control} depicts the changes in smog density, water height, and snow thickness.
 We show additional controllability results, such as ripple size, flood color, water reflectance, and smog color in supp materials.

-\paragraph{Adverse Weather Simulation for Self-Driving} \method~is a generic framework and can be applied to any NeRF scene.
-In Fig.~\ref{tab:4_kitti360}, we show that \method~ simulates climate effects in driving scenes of KITTI-360~\cite{liao2022kitti}.
-These results demonstrate the potential of applying ClimateNeRF to train and test self-driving autonomy under adverse weather.
+\paragraph{Adverse weather simulation for self-driving.} \method~ can be applied to any NeRF scene.
+In Fig.~\ref{tab:4_kitti360}, \method~ simulates climate effects in driving scenes of KITTI-360~\cite{liao2022kitti}, demonstrating the potential of ClimateNeRF to train and test self-driving under adverse weather.

-\paragraph{Limitations} \method~is dependent on the quality of NeRF reconstruction.
-Inaccurate geometry leads to non-ideal flood and snow simulation.
-Fig.~\ref{fig:6_limitations} depicts a case that the incorrect ground surface results in artifacts in snow simulation.
-This also shows a future opportunity to automatically spot geometry understanding errors through physical simulation.
+\paragraph{Limitations} The simulation performance is closely tied to the quality of NeRF.
+Despite our proposed improvement, there might exist challenging cases leading to simulation artifacts.
+Additionally \method~is not real-time currently, and thus acceleration is an area for future work.